The Catholic Intellectual Tradition Series

 The Catholic Intellectual Tradition Series brings together faculty over lunch or dinner to extend the dialogue between faith and culture, a dialogue so characteristic of Catholic teaching institutions.
 The CIT Series is sponsored by the Offices of the Provost and the Office of Mission and Ministry.
 Together, the Iona faculty commit themselves to pursuing an open, animated dialogue concerning Iona's dual Catholic and Christian Brothers traditions.
 The Brothers have invited the faculty to join them as partners in seeking insight and understanding: this Series extends their work on campus.
 This dialogue is informed by the many cultural traditions represented here at Iona, among all who form this community of scholars and lifelong learners.

-The Office of Mission and Ministry encourages all full time faculty members to attend each session.
+The Office of Mission and Ministry encourages all full time faculty members to attend each dialogue.

 Past Speakers and Topics: